Molecular Cancer

 Molecular Cancer is a peer-reviewed open-access scientific journal covering all aspects of cancer research.

 The journal is published by BioMed Central and was established in 2002.
-The editor-in-chief is Chi V. Dang, who is also the scientific director of the Ludwig Institute for Cancer Research.
+The first editor-in-chief was Chi V. Dang, who is also the scientific director of the Ludwig Institute for Cancer Research.
+Professor C. Nicot has been editor-in-chief since 2014.

 Molecular Cancer publishes research articles, reviews, and commentaries related to cancer biology, molecular oncology, cancer genetics, epigenetics, signal transduction, and targeted therapy.

 Abstracting and indexing

 The journal is indexed in PubMed, and Scopus.
-The journal has a 2021 impact factor of 6.810, according to Journal Citation Reports.
+The journal has a 2021 impact factor of 41.444, according to the Journal Citation Reports.